breckcs/duckdb_sqlite_scanner_concurrency_tests/README.md

     }
 ```

-You can control amount of concurrency by editing how long each thread sleeps between iterations:
+You can control the amount of concurrency by editing how long each thread sleeps between iterations:
 ```rust
     fn get_sleep_duration() -> Duration {
         Duration::from_millis(1)